-Newly arrived EAL learners are able to access an intensive full-time program or targeted support to help them in the initial stages of learning English.
+Newly arrived EAL learners can access an intensive full-time program or targeted support to help them in the initial stages of learning English.
 EAL learners are also supported to learn English in mainstream schools.

-Resources for EAL Teachers – published by the Department to support EAL teachers and schools to plan and deliver effective programs.
+Resources for EAL teachers – resources to support EAL teachers and schools to plan and deliver effective programs.

 Assessment and reporting